In-depth reviews

 Advertisement

-At launch, the MG HS had simple, quite anonymous SUV styling.
-Now, however, thanks to its facelift for 2023, the mid-size family SUV has slightly more presence with its new gaping front grille and aggressive front bumper.
-It also received new headlights, twin exhaust tips and LED tail-lights.
-The updated HS also rides on a new set of 18-inch wheels, which are standard on all versions.
+The MG HS originally had simple, quite anonymous SUV styling, but this was worked on as part of a facelift in 2023, giving the mid-size family SUV slightly more presence with a larger front grille and a reprofiled front bumper.
+It also received new headlights, twin exhaust tips and LED tail lights.
+The updated HS also comes with a set of 18-inch alloy wheels across all versions.

 Unfortunately, the majority of the interior design remains the same, as does the general feel and quality of materials.
 Compared to its rivals, the HS lacks the wow factor of the Kia Sportage’s cabin, nor does it possess the same functionality as the Skoda Karoq’s.
-It doesn’t take long to find some cheap-feeling plastics in the HS, either, but at least all of the common touchpoints feel solid.
-There are also some physical switches on the centre console, which is never a bad thing, although a lot of the heating and ventilation functions are controlled via the central touchscreen.
+Finding some cheap-feeling plastics in the HS doesn't take long, but at least all common touchpoints feel solid.
+There are also some physical switches on the centre console, which is never a bad thing, although a lot of the heating and ventilation functions you’re likely to interact with regularly are controlled via the central touchscreen, which might become awkward while on the move.

 Sat-nav, stereo and infotainment

-Every MG HS features a 10.1-inch central touchscreen that also received some improvements as part of the 2023 facelift.
-However, when we tested it ourselves the system can still lag slightly if you’re quick with your inputs, the resolution of the display itself is merely OK and the in-built sat-nav is easily bewildered.
+Every MG HS features a 10.1-inch central touchscreen, and while it received updates as part of the facelift, we found that the system can still lag if you’re quick with your inputs.
+The display's resolution is merely OK, and the built-in sat-nav can be bewildering.
 Thankfully, Apple CarPlay and Android Auto smartphone connectivity are both standard-fit, and we expect most drivers will rely on their favourite media and navigation apps instead.

-While the simple menu layout of the HS’s infotainment system is easy to understand, the climate control settings on the touchscreen are fiddly.
-Although there are a few physical buttons for shortcuts to key features lower down, which help things along more smoothly.
+The infotainment system has a simple menu layout that’s easy to understand, but the climate control settings on the touchscreen are fiddly.
+There are a few shortcut keys below the central air vents, which help to navigate between screens more smoothly.

-You don’t have the option of a full digital dash for the driver in the regular HS, just analogue dials with a TFT display between showing your speed and other information.
+You don’t have the option of a full digital dash for the driver in the regular HS; you just have analogue dials with a TFT display showing your speed and other information.
 The MG HS Plug-in Hybrid does feature a digital instrument panel, albeit one with slightly cheesy graphics.

 Most Popular